Tpj-root/isro/Quiz_Assessment.md

 d.
 Growing plants in space

-My_Ans: c.
+c.
 Study and support of life in space

 ```